RailonA/private-events/README.md

 # Private-Events
-A rails Members Only project
+A rails Private-Events project
-> In this project, it has been built an application named Private Events that behaves similar to Eventbrite.
+> In this project, it has been built an application named.
 The main goal was to put in practice the main concepts of Associations in rails.
-Mainly, given the main character (the user), the events and invitations can be created with the user in mind; the user can attend an event, can create and event, can delete, etc. Find it at https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/associations
+Mainly, given the main character (the user), the events and invitations can be created with the user in mind; the user can attend an event, can create an event, can delete, etc. Find it at https://www.theodinproject.com/paths/full-stack-ruby-on-rails/courses/ruby-on-rails/lessons/associations

 ## Screenshot
 - ![screenshot](./app/assets/images/new_user.png)